 - A breach of the instructions or advice of an invigilator or member of staff in relation to the examination or assessment rules and regulations. - Failing to abide by the rules of supervision which maintain the security of examinations or assessments - Collusion working collaboratively with other students beyond what is allowed - Copying from another candidate.
-This includes the use of ICT to aid the copying. - Using artificial intelligence to generate coursework/portfolio/NEA work - Allowing your work to be copied including posting coursework etc. on social media. - Disruptive behaviour in the exam rooms or during an assessment session, this includes the use of offensive language. - Exchanging, obtaining, receiving or passing on information (or attempting to) which could be examination related by means of talking, writing or electronic communication. - Falsely declaring that your controlled assessment/coursework/portfolio or nonexamined assessment is all your own work. - Falsely declaring work in assessment record portfolio as your own work when it is not. - Accepting assistance from others in the production of your controlled assessment/coursework/portfolio or non-examined assessment or assisting others with their controlled assessment/coursework/portfolio or non-examined assessment. - Bringing into the exam or assessment unauthorised materials as dictated by the Joint Council for Qualification (JCQ) and awarding body stipulations.
+This includes the use of ICT to aid the copying. - Using artificial intelligence to generate coursework/portfolio/NEA work (this is when students have not used their own words and have instead copied from another source like an Al tool) - Allowing your work to be copied including posting coursework etc. on social media. - Disruptive behaviour in the exam rooms or during an assessment session, this includes the use of offensive language. - Exchanging, obtaining, receiving or passing on information (or attempting to) which could be examination related by means of talking, writing or electronic communication. - Falsely declaring that your controlled assessment/coursework/portfolio or nonexamined assessment is all your own work. - Falsely declaring work in assessment record portfolio as your own work when it is not. - Accepting assistance from others in the production of your controlled assessment/coursework/portfolio or non-examined assessment or assisting others with their controlled assessment/coursework/portfolio or non-examined assessment. - Bringing into the exam or assessment unauthorised materials as dictated by the Joint Council for Qualification (JCQ) and awarding body stipulations.
 For example, study notes, inappropriately annotated texts, if notes are allowed those that are in the wrong format, calculators, dictionaries, mobile phones, iPods including earphones, MP3 players, watches etc. - Including inappropriate, offensive or obscene material in an exam paper, controlled assessment, coursework, portfolio or non- examined assessment - Plagiarism: unacknowledged copying from published materials including web based or incomplete referencing - Behaving in a manner that undermines the integrity of the exam - The alteration or falsification of any results documents, including certificates - The misuse or attempted misuse of examination or assessment materials or resources (e.g. uploading pre-release materials to social media) - Being in possession of confidential material in advance of the exam - The unauthorised use of a memory stick where a candidate uses a word processor.